nbartonicek/souporcell/README.md

 Requirements:
 ## 1. Souporcell (requires Singularity > v.3.0)

+- place souporcell image into a container directory that is in your $PATH

+- example: add this line to ~/.bashrc : export PATH="/some/directory/nenbar/local/images:$PATH" and then

+`source ~/.bashrc`

+`cd /some/directory/nenbar/local/images`

 `singularity pull shub://wheaton5/souporcell`

+-test if it worked:

+`singularity exec  souporcell_pipeline.py --help`

 ## 2. Affymetrix Analysis Power Tools (APT)
 - Thermofisher/Affymetrix tool suite for analysis of axiom data